Preservation theorems for Tarski's relation algebra: Conclusion

 In summary, our results show that certain semantic fragments of Tarski's relation algebra, such as the homomorphism-safe fragment, admit a syntactic characterisation in terms of a finite set of operations, while others, such as the function-preserving fragment, do not.
 We hope that these results show that the study of preservation theorems in the context of algebras of binary relations is an interesting topic.
 We conclude by listing a few directions that deserve further exploration.

-Firstly, one could explore the same questions for other semantic properties of operations on binary relations (e.g., additivity \cite{additive}).
-Secondly, our results concern fragments of \TRA, but the same questions can be asked for Kleene Algebra.
-In particular, our results leave open the question whether the function-preserving fragment of Kleene Algebra is finitely generated.
-Finally, various applications of \TRA in computer science and elsewhere are concerned with a restricted class of structures, such as finite trees (e.g., XPath), linear orders (e.g., interval temporal logics), or variable-assignment spaces (e.g., dynamic predicate logic~\cite{dplogic} and the Logic of Information Flows (LIF)~\cite{lif_frocos}).
-Indeed, results in~\cite{heba-thesis} regarding deterministic fragments of LIF are what inspired the present paper.
+Firstly, one could explore the same questions for other semantic properties of operations on binary relations (e.g., $\subseteq$-safety, as mentioned in Section~\ref{sec:monotone}, as well as additivity \cite{additive}).
+Secondly, our results concern fragments of \TRA, but the same questions can be asked for other binary relation algebras, including ones that contain the transitive closure operator.
+In particular, our results leave open the question whether the function-preserving fragment of Kleene Algebra with Tests (KAT) is finitely generated.

+Finally, various applications of \TRA in computer science and elsewhere are concerned with a restricted class of structures, such as finite trees (e.g., XPath), linear orders (e.g., interval temporal logics), or variable-assignment spaces (e.g., dynamic predicate logic~\cite{dplogic} and the Logic of Information Flows (LIF)~\cite{lif_frocos,heba-thesis}).
 It is therefore meaningful to ask whether our results hold also over these restricted classes of structures.